ClosingBracket/osv/README.md

-Building OSv is as easy as using the shell script [build](https://github.com/cloudius-systems/osv/blob/master/scripts/build) that orchestrates the build process by delegating to the main [makefile](https://github.com/cloudius-systems/osv/blob/master/Makefile) to build the kernel and by using number of Python scripts like module.py to build application and *fuse* it together with the kernel into a final image placed at ./build/release/usr.img (or ./build/$(arch)/usr.img in general).
-Please note that *building app* does not necessarily mean building from source as in many cases the app files would be simply located on and taken from Linux build machine
+Building OSv is as easy as using the shell script [build](https://github.com/cloudius-systems/osv/blob/master/scripts/build) that orchestrates the build process by delegating to the main [makefile](https://github.com/cloudius-systems/osv/blob/master/Makefile) to build the kernel and by using number of Python scripts like [module.py](https://github.com/cloudius-systems/osv/blob/master/scripts/module.py) to build application and *fuse* it together with the kernel into a final image placed at ./build/release/usr.img (or ./build/$(arch)/usr.img in general).
+Please note that *building app* does not necessarily mean building from source as in many cases the app files would be simply located on and taken from the Linux build machine
 (see [manifest_from_host.sh](https://github.com/cloudius-systems/osv/blob/master/scripts/manifest_from_host.sh) for details).

 The build script can be used like so per the examples below: